Lighting 101: Balancing Flash and Ambient, Pt 1

 Wow, right?
 Same exact spot as the first shot above, which was properly exposed open shade.
 Then we dropped down that exposure to get the sort of "safety-net" ambient-only exposure.
 Then we lit Jessie (and the back wall.)

-This is balancing and flash, in a nutshell.
-If you don't understand it, re-read the above.
+This, in a nutshell, is balancing ambient and flash.
+Everything going forward with your lighting kinda hinges on you getting this.
+So if you don't understand it, re-read it and stay with it.
 But be aware that it may not really make sense until you get out there and actually do it.

 When working this way, I like to think of my flash as a main (or "key") light and the ambient as my supporting (or "fill") light.